 - Policy PSF 2.1 Supplemental Water Sources.
-Support efforts by California Water Service, Estero Municipal Improvement District, and adjacent jurisdictions to develop supplemental and resilient water sources. - Poli

-Policy PSF 2.2 Water Supply Planning.
-Coordinate with Cal Water and Estero Municipal Improvement District upon each update of their respective Urban Water Management Plans to ensure there is an adequate and sustainable water supply for current and future development.
+Support efforts by California Water Service, Estero Municipal Improvement District, and adjacent jurisdictions to develop supplemental and resilient water sources. - Policy PSF 2.2 Water Supply Planning.
+Coordinate with Cal Water and Estero Municipal Improvement District upon each update of their respective Urban Water Management Plans to ensure there is an adequate and sustainable water supply for current and future development. - Policy PSF 2.3 Water Conservation.
+Work with California Water Service, Estero Municipal Improvement District, Bay Area Water Supply Conservation Agency, and other mid-peninsula cities to support local, regional, and statewide water conservation efforts.
+Encourage all properties to convert to water-efficient landscaping.

 Source: City of San Mateo, 2022; USGS; ESRI, 2022; PlaceWorks, 2023.

 Note: This map is included for informational purposes and is not adopted as part of this General Plan.

 - Policy PSF 2.4 Water Supply for New Development.
 Require applicants to provide will-serve letters from water purveyors prior to issuing building permits for new development to demonstrate that water supply is available. - Policy PSF 2.5 Water-Conserving Fixture Retrofits.
 Require that all residences and commercial properties that apply for a building permit for alternations or renovations provide proof of water-conserving plumbing fixtures. - Policy PSF 2.6 Water Offset Requirements.
 Require all new development or redevelopment projects to comply with the water conservation and offset policies and requirements imposed by California Water Service or Estero Municipal Improvement District, depending on the water service area in which the project is located. - Policy PSF 2.7 Water Shortage Plans.
-Coordinate with California Water Service and Estero Municipal Improvement District to conduct community outreach and take other steps to ensure compliance with their Water Shortage Contingency Plans during water shortages, such as a drought or supply interruption. - Policy PSF 2.8 Water Efficiency.
+Coordinate with California Water Service and Estero Municipal Improvement District to conduct community outreach and take other steps to ensure compliance with their Water Shortage Contingency Plans during water shortages, such as a drought or supply interruption.

+Water Efficiency.
 Support increased water efficiency in all new development and existing building stock.